Syllabus Design Tips

 The UMass Amherst Faculty Senate Syllabus Guidelines page describes a set of required elements to be included in any syllabus as well as a set of recommendations and general guidelines what to include in a syllabus.
 Other than these required elements, the design of a syllabus is up to the instructor.

-Required elements of a syllabus
+Required elements for a syllabus

 - Course number and title